 Main Article Content

 With the rise of communicative approaches in modern educational systems, grammar teaching has started to be a controversial issue among researchers.
-Whether formal instruction of grammar is essential for learners to attain high levels of accuracy in language learning process still remains as a subject to debate.
-Therefore, this paper focuses on the perceptions of in-service lecturers about grammar teaching, specifically about effectiveness of grammatical accuracy on writing and speaking activities.
-Data was collected using a questionnaire which is adapted from Jean and Simard (Foreign Language Annals, Vol. 44, No. 3, 2011) targeted the lecturers’ beliefs and perceptions about the effectiveness of formal grammar instruction.
-With specific reference to lecturers’ beliefs, this study discusses the data obtained from quantitative analysis of the questionnaire which shed light on this issue.
-This study reveals that for lecturers, formal instruction of grammar is inevitable to attain high proficiency level in writing activities.
-For speaking activities, however, lecturers do not think that grammar is an essential part of language learning process.
+Whether formal instruction of grammar is essential for learners to attain high levels of accuracy in the language learning process still remains as a subject to debate.
+Therefore, this paper focuses on the perceptions of in-service lecturers about grammar teaching, specifically about the effectiveness of grammatical accuracy on writing and speaking activities.
+Data were collected using a questionnaire which is adapted from Jean and Simard [Foreign Language Annals, 44(3), 2011] targeted the lecturers’ beliefs and perceptions about the effectiveness of formal grammar instruction.
+This study result reveals that for lecturers, formal instruction of grammar is inevitable to attain a high proficiency level in writing activities.
+For speaking activities, however, lecturers do not think that grammar is an essential part of the language learning process.

 - Authors retain copyright and grant the journal right of first publication with the work simultaneously licensed under a Creative Commons Attribution License that allows others to share the work with an acknowledgement of the work's authorship and initial publication in this journal.